web333wiki/web3-wiki/cards/The Merge.md

 ## Practical Applications, Use Cases & Implications

 **Concrete Examples & Real-World Applications:** The Merge directly impacted every application and user on the [[Ethereum]] network by changing its underlying security model.
-Projects like [[Decentralized Finance (DeFi)]] protocols, NFT marketplaces, and DAOs continued to operate, but on a more energy-efficient and secure foundation.
+Projects like [[Decentralized finance]] protocols, NFT marketplaces, and DAOs continued to operate, but on a more energy-efficient and secure foundation.

 **Benefits & Advantages:**